Meditation Workshop

 How meditation first entered my life

 Years ago, when my husband and I were newly married, we became curious about meditation.
-We didn’t know much about it.
-We were simply curious.
+We didn’t know much about it—we were simply drawn to the idea of sitting quietly and listening within.

 We found a book by Stephen Levine called A Gradual Awakening.
-Following the instructions in the book, we began meditating every morning.
-We would get out of bed, go to the bathroom, and then sit to meditate.
-We didn’t brush our teeth or get dressed—because we knew that if daily life started moving, the meditation would likely be skipped.
+Following its guidance, we began meditating every morning.
+We would get out of bed, go to the bathroom, and sit.
+We didn’t brush our teeth or get dressed, because we knew that if daily life started moving, meditation would be skipped.

-That simple commitment was the beginning of meditation for me.
+That simple commitment became the beginning of my lifelong relationship with meditation.

-Over time, through teachers, courses, and personal experience, I learned that meditation isn’t one thing.
-There are different approaches for different moments and different needs.
+Over time, through teachers, courses, and personal experience, I learned that meditation is not a single method.
+It is a spectrum of practices that support different needs, different moments, and different nervous system states.

-What I came to understand is that meditation works best when it fits the person and the moment, rather than when it’s forced into a single form.
+Some days mindfulness meditation feels right.
+Other days, concentration meditation or guided imagery is more supportive.
+At times, mantra meditation helps the mind settle.
+What I came to understand is that meditation works best when it fits the person and the moment—not when it is forced into one form.

 What this workshop is really about